The Drifter At Amos Rex Museum

 Drifter also refers to the book Utopia (Thomas More 1516).
 This novel mentioned concrete for the first time.
 Back then, concrete was ‘just’ a science fiction idea which centuries later became the foundation of our society.
 With Drifter we want to evoke a reaction to dream the improbable.
 Who knows our next idea might be the foundation for our new world.

-As the Drifter is 5m x 2,5m x 2,5m it is a massive experience for every spectator at the time the Drifter is flying over the head of you.
+As the Drifter´s Size is 5m x 2.5m x 2.5m it is a massive experience for every spectator at the time the Drifter is flying above your head.

 A breath taking observation

 - Date: 6 March – 19 May 2019